 Fancy Shorts & Casual Shorts

 Between the sweat and the walking, shorts are the best idea if your thighs touch at all.
-The chaffing of thighs can ruin a trip.
-I loved wearing my absolute favorite denim cut-offs by Rag & Bone for casual days, and my delightful DVF turquoise ‘Naples’ shorts (similar option, here) for dressier days and nights.
-I’m also loving the Joie Carden shorts as a dressier option.
-(You can also check out my post on the Top 10 Most Flattering Women’s Shorts.
+Thigh chaffing can ruin a trip.
+I loved wearing denim cut-offs for casual days, and my delightful DVF turquoise ‘Naples’ shorts for dressier days and nights.
+I’m also loving the Alice + Olivia Dylan High Waist Pintuck Shorts as a dressier option.
+Check out my post on The Most Flattering Women’s Shorts.
 All the shorts on the list are amazing options to pack for New Orleans.

 Comfortable & Stylish Day-To-Night Shoes